Greorion-oficial/colors.ts/ReadMe.md

 # Colors.ts  [![Build Status](https://travis-ci.org/shaselle/colors.ts.svg?branch=master)](https://travis-ci.org/shaselle/colors.ts)

-## Get colors and style in your node.js console
+## Write beautifully colored and styled text in Node.js terminal.
+Installing and using *Colorts* is a breeze; in both a TypeScript and JavaScript.

 ## Installation